akisma/pioneer-vision/README.md

 - Test performance with high-frequency MIDI data
 - Update documentation for new features
 - Ensure mobile/touch compatibility
+- Test Docker builds with cache busting for deployment changes
+- Use `./build.sh --cache-bust` for iterative Docker development

 ## 📄 License